Gastronomy at Boston University

 Become an expert in a subject that crosses all boundaries and affects every person and culture on the planet: food.

-Founded in 1991 by culinary legends Julia Child and Jacques Pépin, the trailblazing Master of Liberal Arts in Gastronomy at Boston University’s Metropolitan College (MET) offers a unique opportunity to develop, refine, and master your understanding of food and the many needs it fulfills in the world around us.
+Founded in 1991 by culinary legends Julia Child and Jacques Pépin, our trailblazing programs, including the Master of Liberal Arts in Gastronomy and the Food Studies Graduate Certificate, offer unique opportunities to develop, refine, and master your understanding of food and the many needs it fulfills in the world around us.

 - Multidisciplinary Approach: The master’s in Gastronomy immerses you in a variety of academic perspectives—anthropology, arts, humanities, and social sciences—developing a comprehensive view of society and food throughout history and honing your command of food scholarship.
 You can also opt to focus your studies in History & Culture, Business & Entrepreneurship, Communications, or Food Policy.